lsds/sgx-lkl/samples/languages/java/dacapo-benchmark/README.md

 Notes
 -----

-- Currently the follwing benchmarks are passing/failing:
+- Currently the following benchmarks are passing/failing:

-  - PASSING: avrora fop h2 luindex pmd sunflow xalan
+  - PASSING: avrora fop h2 [sw only] luindex pmd sunflow xalan
-  - FAILING: batik (doesn't work with OpenJDK) eclipse (doesn't work with OpenJDK) jython (illegal instruction) lusearch-fix (segfault) tomcat (networking issue) tradebeans (networking issue) tradesoap (networking issue)
+  - FAILING: batik [OpenJDK unsupported] eclipse [OpenJDK unsupported] jython [illegal instruction] lusearch-fix [segfault] tomcat [networking issue] tradebeans [networking issue] tradesoap [networking issue]

+Some of the benchmarks are affected by the fact that, with SGX1, signal handling support inside SGX enclaves is limited, as documented [here](https://github.com/lsds/sgx-lkl/blob/oe_port/docs/Incompatibilities.md).

 - When running multiple benchmarks in sequence, ensure that the root file system image has not been corrupted after a failed benchmark run.